MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/installation.md

 ::: moniker-end

 > [!IMPORTANT]
->  The install for the Orchestrator Integration Toolkit will not fail if Microsoft .NET Framework 3.5, Service Pack 1 is not installed, but different operations in the Command-Line Activity Wizard will fail if it is not present.
+>  The install for the Orchestrator Integration Toolkit won't fail if Microsoft .NET Framework 3.5, Service Pack 1 is not installed, but different operations in the Command-Line Activity Wizard will fail if it isn't present.
 Ensure that Microsoft .NET Framework 3.5, Service Pack 1 is installed before you install the OIT.

  The Orchestrator Integration Toolkit can also be installed with the Orchestrator server components.
 In that case, the system requirements for Orchestrator should be used.